13-month Ethiopian calendar: What is the reason?

 - The 13th month is known as Pagume (in Amharic).
 When an Ethiopian year does not feature a leap year, the 13th month (Pagume) has 05 days.

-- The Ethiopian calendar has a leap year every four years; hence the 13th month, Pagume will have six days in the year.
+- The Ethiopian calendar has a leap year every four years; hence, the 13th month, Pagum,e will have six days in the year.
 The Ethiopian year 2011 was a leap year, for example.
 In the Ethiopian year 2011, Pagume had 06 days.

 - Ethiopian New Year is celebrated on September 1st (according to the Ethiopian calendar), not January 1st.

 - The exact date of the Ethiopian New Year might vary by one day depending on whether the concluding year is an Ethiopian leap year or not.
-When the ending year is not an Ethiopian leap year, the Ethiopian new year falls on September 11th.
+When the ending year is not an Ethiopian leap year, the Ethiopian New Year falls on September 11th.

-- However, if the ending year is an Ethiopian leap year (i.e. if the ending year has 06 days in Pagume), the New Year will be on September 12th.
-So, unless the concluding year is a leap year, 9/11 falls on the Ethiopian new year.
+- However, if the ending year is an Ethiopian leap year (i.e., if the ending year has 06 days in Pagume), the New Year will be on September 12th.
+So, unless the concluding year is a leap year, 9/11 falls on the Ethiopian New Year.

 - The Ethiopian year is 07 years behind the Gregorian year from September 11th (or September 12th in leap years) through December 31st.
 However, the Ethiopian year lags 08 years behind from January 1st to September 10th (or September 11th in leap years).
 In the Ethiopian calendar, the Gregorian (English) date 11/27/2018 was 03/18/2011.
 The Ethiopian year is 07 years behind the Gregorian year in Ethiopia.
 However, the Gregorian date 05/26/2019 was 09/18/2011, putting May 8 years behind.